 We did a little research and found that these kinds of ice vending machines are popping up all over America.

-Although we are hopeful that more truck stops will eventually have them, the only truck stop we know of that has one (as of September 2010) is the TA (TravelCenters of America) in Jacksonville, FL.
+Although we are hopeful that more truck stops will eventually have them, the only truck stop we knew of that had one (as of September 2010) is the TA (TravelCenters of America) in Jacksonville, FL.

 When we visited the TA there on September 14, 2010, we were prepared to buy bagged ice but the digital readout said that the only kind that was available was bulk.

-Since it would not have been as convenient to roll a cooler to the location from where Mike had parked his truck at this location, he went back to the truck to get two bags in which we had previously bought 20 pounds of ice.
+So, he went back to the truck to get two bags in which we had previously bought 20 pounds of ice.
+(Yes, it pays to keep some bags on hand.)

 Working these ice vending machines is very simple.

-On this machine, instructions are written in both English and Spanish.
+On this machine, instructions were written in both English and Spanish.

 Here is a transcription of the instructions in English: